What does the colour of the car warning symbol mean?

 Your traction control light is usually shaped like a swerving car.
 Most modern cars will have an integrated traction control system.
 This system is designed to help you maintain control and stability of your car and stop your car from skidding if it’s losing traction.

 In most cases the light will come on when you’re accelerating.
-If it illuminates, this may mean there is a problem somewhere in your vehicle or with the computing system itself.
-We recommend driving slowly, finding somewhere safe to stop and calling a mechanic.
+If it illuminates, this may mean there’s a problem somewhere in your vehicle or with the computing system itself.
+It’s recommended to drive slowly and find somewhere safe to stop, before calling a mechanic or roadside assistance.

-Some traction control lights will come on when there is rainy or snowy weather and then the light will go away.
+Some traction control lights will come on when there’s rainy or snowy weather and then the light will go away.
 If this happens, it may mean that the system has been activated.
-We suggest reading your owner’s manual to see how your car’s traction control system works and what to expect.
+Read your owner’s manual to see how your car’s traction control system works and what to expect.

 9. Security light